Naples Real Estate Report

 Naples Home Sales

 The Naples average home selling price continues to grows.
-With a first quarter 2015 average price of $584,000, a 12% increase over first quarter 2014.
+With an average price of $578,000 for the six month period ending June 30, 2015, a 9% increase over 2014.

 Naples set another record for the number of homes sold.
 Year 2014 was the third consecutive year of setting a record for the number of homes sold.